ZsWei66/ProMediConv_repo/README.md

 ---

 ### 📢 NEWS
-- We have released the codebase and test set of ProMediConv dataset for reference!
-The full version of the ProMediConv dataset  will be released in this repository after the camera-ready stage.
+- [2026.03] We have released the codebase and test set of ProMediConv dataset for reference!

+- [2026.08] Our paper 'ProMediConv: Benchmarking Proactive Conversational Agents in Chinese Legal Dispute Mediation' has been accepted to EMNLP 2026!
 ---

 ### 📂 Project Structure